Mississippi News

 With the drug company investment, the volleyball arena and other payouts, at least $8 million in misspending auditors identified within Mississippi’s larger welfare scandal stemmed from Favre’s requests or fees.
 New’s nonprofit, called Mississippi Community Education Center and primarily funded by MDHS, directly paid Favre more than $1 million to be a spokesman for the Families First for Mississippi program.
 He’s since returned those funds, but the auditor says Favre still owes $228,000 in interest on the money he improperly received.
 Current MDHS Director Bob Anderson said last October that the department would be filing civil charges against Favre along with many others, but is awaiting approval from the attorney general.

-While Favre has said he didn't know the funding he received was from a program that is supposed to help the poor, text messages obtained by Mississippi Today show he knew he was dealing in government grants.
-Favre has not been accused of a within the scheme and declined to interview with Mississippi Today.
+While Favre has said he didn’t know the funding he received was from a program that is supposed to help the poor, text messages obtained by Mississippi Today show he knew he was dealing in government grants.
+Favre has not been accused of a crime within the scheme and declined to interview with Mississippi Today.

-Below is a of Favre's dealings with Mississippi officials and welfare-funded projects.
+Below is a breakdown of Favre’s dealings with Mississippi officials and welfare-funded projects.
 Mississippi Today has reviewed hundreds of pages of written communication, which are reprinted here exactly as they appear without correction.

 Give then-Gov. Phil Bryant shares in Prevacus